youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/12/event.md

     query the accessibility settings using the appropriate APIs to get the new settings.
 Note this excludes captions settings changes, which causes kSbEventTypeAccessibilityCaptionSettingsChanged to fire.
 If the starboard
-    version has kSbEventTypeAccessiblityTextToSpeechSettingsChanged, then that
+    version has kSbEventTypeAccessib(i)lityTextToSpeechSettingsChanged, then
-    event should be used to signal text-to-speech settings changes instead;
+    that event should be used to signal text-to-speech settings changes instead;
-    platforms using older starboard versions should use kSbEventTypeAccessiblitySettingsChanged for text-to-speech settings changes.
+    platforms using older starboard versions should use kSbEventTypeAccessib(i)litySettingsChanged for text-to-speech settings
+    changes.
 *   `kSbEventTypeLowMemory`

     An optional event that platforms may send to indicate that the application